Quinceañeras in the time of Covid-19: A coming-of-age celebration marches on

 “It allows them to show that even through recessions and pandemics, we can call on our family, and extended family, and come together, help each other and continue to honor our culture,” she said.

-And for those who will not get chance to participate in the tradition and look back one day at this moment, “it can create an ambiguous loss and a sense of grief,” Verdín added.
+And for those who will not get the chance to participate in the tradition and look back one day at this moment, “it can create an ambiguous loss and a sense of grief,” Verdín added.

 At Servin’s quince, a man with a thick mustache dressed in a mariachi suit entertained the guests.